actions/runner-images/README.md

 ## Overview

 This repository is a fork of [GitHub Actions runner images](https://github.com/actions/runner-images).
-I've added the Terraform wrapper for Packer; the image definition remains the same as in the fork.
+I've added the Terraform wrapper for Packer; the image definition remains the same as in the main repo.

 ## Features